 The performance and the reliability of information technology are critical to Finnair's ability to attract and retain customers and for Finnair's ability to compete effectively and implement its commercial strategy.
 These initiatives will continue to have a direct impact on information technology and data security costs, and, in addition, the development of the information system solutions and the information technology environment requires continuous investments and upgrades.
 For example, the Company is currently undergoing a modernisation program where its software technology is moved to a new platform.
 Any new investment, upgrade or modernisation measure could result in temporary system outages which may have an adverse effect on the Company's operations.
-In addition, any internal error, failure or external interruption in information technology infrastructure Finnair depends on, such as power, telecommunications or the internet, may also disrupt its information technology network and affect its operations negatively.
-For more information on Finnair's information technology, see "Business of the Company - Digitalisation".
+In addition, any internal error, failure or external interruption in information technology infrastructure Finnair depends on, such as power, telecommunications or the internet, may also disrupt its information technology, see "Business of the Company - Digitalisation".